Shangri La (Doris Duke)

-The Shangri La Museum of Islamic Art, Culture & Design is housed in the former home of Doris Duke near Diamond Head just outside Honolulu, Hawaii.
+The Shangri La Museum of Islamic Art, Culture & Design is housed in the former home of Doris Duke near Diamond Head in Honolulu, Hawaii.
 It is now owned and operated as a public museum of the arts and cultures of the Islamic world by the Doris Duke Foundation for Islamic Art (DDFIA).
 Guided tours depart from the Honolulu Museum of Art, which operates the tours in co-operation with DDFIA.

 Construction of Shangri La took place from 1936 to 1938, after Doris Duke's 1935 honeymoon which took her through the Islamic world.
 For nearly 60 years, Duke commissioned and collected artworks for the space, eventually forming a collection of over 4,000 objects.
 The structure was designed by Marion Sims Wyeth.
 An artistic reflection of the construction of Shangri La can be found in Kiana Davenport's novel Song of the Exile.

 The building was opened to the public as a museum, the Shangri La Museum for Islamic Art, Design & Culture, in 2002.
-The Playhouse underwent restoration in 2006 to re-create and restore over thirty classic Islamic patterns of original painted and stenciled decoration.
-John Canning & Co., an architectural arts restoration company out of Cheshire, Connecticut, created seven separate stencil plates for each design, and formulated solutions that would withstand the tropical environment and conserve the original materials.
-The project won an Honor Award for Historic Preservation in 2007 from the Historic Hawaii Foundation.